Focal dystonia

-Focal dystonia, also called focal task specific dystonia, is a neurological condition that affects a muscle or group of muscles in a specific part of the body during specific activities, causing involuntary muscular contractions and abnormal postures.
+Focal dystonia, also called focal task-specific dystonia, is a neurological condition that affects a muscle or group of muscles in a specific part of the body during specific activities, causing involuntary muscular contractions (spasms) and abnormal postures.
 There are many different types of focal dystonia, each affecting a different region of the body.
 For example, in focal hand dystonia, or writer's cramp, the fingers either curl into the palm or extend outward without control.
 In musicians, the condition is called musician's focal dystonia, or simply, musician's dystonia.
 In sports, it may be involved in what is commonly referred to as the yips.
 The condition appears to be associated with over-training, and individualized treatment strategies may involve medications, retraining techniques, and procedures.

 Signs and symptoms

 People with dystonia experience tightness, cramping, fatigue, involuntary sustained or repetitive muscle contractions that can be painless or painful and resulting in abnormal posturing, twisting motions, and even tremors.
 Focal dystonia typically presents in adults, more commonly in women ranging from ages 30 through 40.
 Major types of focal dystonia affect the limbs, face, mouth, neck, and larynx.
 These focal dystonias can be exclusive to specific tasks, like writing or playing an instrument.
 Focal dystonia will typically have a subtle and slow onset before slowly worsening over years.
 During the beginning stages, symptoms can be intermittent and without clear associations and provocation.
 The progression of this disease can vary from person to person.
 During the first couple years of onset, symptoms can partially or completely disappear for days to months, but return in other parts of the body.